jeffmli/TinderAutomation/README.md

 Recall, tells us "out of all the profiles that I actually like, how many did the algorithm predict correctly?"
 If this score is low, it means the algorithm is being overly picky.

-You can see here the algorithm predicting on Scarlet Johansson:
+You can see here the algorithm predicting on Scarlett Johansson:

 ![Alt text](/img/scarlet_v2.png?raw=true "Optional Title")

 ## 5. Running the Bot

 Now that I have the algorithm built, I needed to connect it to the bot.
-Builting the bot wasn't too difficult.
+Building the bot wasn't too difficult.
 Here, you can see the bot in action:

 ![Alt text](/img/baetamining_bot.gif?raw=true "Optional Title")